SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 Generally, all services including management and messaging are accessible through a Load Balancer.
 In the above example `35.238.219.112` is the Load Balancer's external Public IP to use.

 > Note: When using MiniKube, there is no integrated Load Balancer.
 For a workaround, execute `minikube service XXX-XXX-solace` to expose the services.
-Services will be accessible directly using mapped ports instead of direct port access, for which the mapping can be obtained from `kubectl describe service XXX-XX-solace`.
+Services are accessible directly using mapped ports instead of direct port access, for which the mapping can be obtained from `kubectl describe service XXX-XX-solace`.

 ### Gaining admin access to the event broker